-Based on the results of the field infiltration testing (see Field Infiltration Test Results, Figure No. A-12), we have found that the underlying native sandy, clayey silt subgrade soil deposits possess an ultimate infiltration rate of about 0.4 inches per hour (in/hr).
+Based on the results of the field infiltration testing (see Field Infiltration Test Results, Figure No's.
+A-12 and A-13), we have found that the underlying native clayey, sandy silt to silty fine sand subgrade soil deposits possess an ultimate infiltration rate of about 1.4 to 1.8 inches per hour (in/hr).